dylanjwu/Boggle/CONTRIBUTING.md

 Installation:
 * In order to use the test suite, you must have the python packages `pytest` and `pylint` installed on your machine.
 * To install these, run `pip install -e .[dev]`.
-Or, to install them individually, run `pip install pytest` and `pip install pylint`.
+* To install them individually, run `pip install pytest` and `pip install pylint`.

 To test all of the detectors at once, execute `./run_tests.sh`.
 This script calls `pytest` and `pylint`.

-To run an individual detector test suite, run (for example) `pytest tests/test_publication_detector.py`.
+To run an individual detector test suite, run, for example `pytest tests/test_publication_detector.py`.

 # How can I contribute?